Homepage > Journal > Which OCR for invoices? We test ABBYY FlexiCapture

 The items on the document were detected with decent accuracy.
 In 80% of test cases, the individual items were read almost perfectly.

-Although, the system was not always able to correctly divide the data into columns, and there were also typos resulting from image quality or typeface.
-However, the results were improved with the help of AI training tools.
+Although the system was not always able to correctly divide the data into columns, and there were also typos resulting from image quality or typeface, the results were improved with the help of AI training tools.

-The test environment was not integrated with the ordering system and the shopping items database, which is why the system was completely relying on data from OCR.
+The test environment was not integrated with the ordering system and the shopping items database, so the system relied entirely on OCR data.
 I believe that if the bases were connected, the results would improve significantly.

 Detection of VAT rates in the OCR system

-90% of VAT rates were detected correctly by the system.
-As with other elements, machine learning was able to significantly improve the results on subsequent documents of contractors — even with such a small set of documents.
+The system correctly detected 90% of VAT rates.
+As with other elements, machine learning significantly improved the results on subsequent contractors' documents—even with such a small set of documents.

 A keyboard, computer mouse, pendrive, pens, documents and coffee cup on a desk